Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Background

 where $\targetparams_{1:k} = [\targetparam_1,\ldots,\targetparam_k]^\top$.
-Each component of the KR map, $\mathcal{F}_{\targetparam_k \given \targetparams_{1:k-1}}(\targetparams_{1:k-1},\targetparam_k)$, is monotone in the last input parameter $\targetparam_k$.
-Given a sample from the reference density, $\refparams \sim \refD$, a sample from the target density, $\targetparams \sim \target$, can be obtained via the inverse map $\cT \coloneqq \mathcal{F}^{-1}$.
+Each component of the KR map, $\mathcal{S}_{\targetparam_k \given \targetparams_{1:k{-}1}}(\targetparams_{1:k{-}1},\targetparam_k)$, is monotone in the last input parameter $\targetparam_k$.
+Given a sample from the reference density, $\refparams \sim \refD$, a sample from the target density, $\targetparams \sim \target$, can be obtained via the inverse map $\cT \coloneqq \mathcal{S}^{-1}$.
 The triangular structure of the KR map enables application of $\cT$ via sequential inversion of univariate functions.
 Additionally, the components of the KR map are defined through the marginal conditionals of the target density.
-Thus, the $k$-th component of $\mathcal{F}$ immediately grants access to the conditional target density $\target(\targetparam_k \given \targetparams_{1:k-1})$.
+Thus, the $k$-th component of $\mathcal{S}$ immediately grants access to the conditional target density $\target(\targetparam_k \given \targetparams_{1:k{-}1})$.
 This feature makes the KR map particularly valuable for Bayesian inference and, as we will detail in~\cref{sec:sOED}, for sOED.

-\paragraph{Tensor-train-based construction} We employ the density approximation strategy presented in~\cite{CuiDolgov:2022:1,CuiDolgovZahm:2023:2,dolgov2020approximation,WestermannZech:2023;1}, particularly the squared tensor train construction of~\cite{CuiDolgov:2022:1}, to numerically implement KR maps.
-Consider a target density $\target = \frac{\targetUnnorm}{Z}$, where $\targetUnnorm$ is the unnormalized density that can be evaluated and $Z$ is the commonly unknown normalizing constant.
-We first approximate the square root of the unnormalized density, $p$, using a functional tensor train,
+\paragraph{Tensor-train construction} We use the density approximations strategy of~\cite{CuiDolgov:2022:1,CuiDolgovZahm:2023:2,dolgov2020approximation,WestermannZech:2023;1}, particularly the squared tensor trains~\cite{CuiDolgov:2022:1}, to implement KR maps.
+Consider a target density $\target = \frac{\targetUnnorm}{Z}$, where $\targetUnnorm$ can be evaluated pointwise and the normalizing constant $Z$ is unknown.
+We approximate the square root of the unnormalized density $\targetUnnorm$ using a functional tensor train,